SPECSAVERS Customer Service Sytem (S.C.S.S.)

 Translating research into a strategy

-The research indicated that the solution must address the following points:
+Research highlighted that the solution needed to address the following requirements:

 Design and testing

-The BJSS design team then proceeded to create clickable prototypes of the proposed journey in Axure, which were subsequently utilised by in-store colleagues to further enhance and iterate the customer journey.
-Where feasible, senior stakeholders were invited to participate in these sessions, with the aim of offering them a deeper understanding of the practical experiences and challenges faced by their store colleagues.
-This approach proved instrumental in expediting the approval of numerous key design decisions.
+The BJSS design team created clickable Axure prototypes of the proposed journey, which in-store colleagues used to test and refine the customer experience.
+Where possible, senior stakeholders joined these sessions, giving them first-hand insight into the challenges faced by store colleagues.
+This approach accelerated approval of several key design decisions.

-BJSS documented consistent ways of working and processes, implemented agile best practice, and developed several initial wireframes for users, with a specific focus on consistency, alignment across multiple suppliers and teams, and upskilling the client team.
+To support delivery, BJSS documented consistent ways of working, introduced agile best practices, and produced initial wireframes with a focus on consistency, alignment across suppliers, and upskilling client teams.

 My role